gitpod-io/gitpod/operations/observability/mixins/README.md

 By running `make promtool-lint`, you'll generate a new file called `prometheus_alerts.yaml` with all teams' recording rules and alerts together, and also use the `promtool` binary to validate all of them.

 We also have this same validation running in our CI, to make sure we don't merge stuff that can break our monitoring system.

+## Deploying merged changes to production

+Alright, you got your changes merged, now what?
+The changes need to land on our [gitpod-io/observability](https://github.com/gitpod-io/observability) repository by updating the `vendor/` folder.

+The `vendor/` folder can be updated by triggering this [workflow](https://github.com/gitpod-io/observability/actions/workflows/dep-update.yaml).
+Yes, you just need to click the button and the workflow will open a new Pull Request with the updates.

+After all CI checks pass, it is safe to merge the Pull Request.
+It is now ArgoCD's duty to synchronize the monitoring-satellite applications across all clusters.
+If you want to check progress, you can do that through [ArgoCD UI](https://argo-cd.gitpod-io-dev.com/applications?labels=application%253Dmonitoring-satellite).

 ## FAQ